 8 things you (probably) didn’t know about Tutankhamun

-In 1922, Howard Carter and Lord Carnarvon discovered Tutankhamun's near-intact tomb in the Valley of the Kings.
-The king's mummified body still lay, surrounded by precious grave goods, in his golden coffin.
-Today, Tutankhamun is ancient Egypt's most famous pharaoh.
+Today, Tutankhamun is ancient Egypt’s most famous pharaoh.
 But how much do you really know about the boy king?
-Here, historian Joyce Tyldesley brings you eight lesser-known facts
+Here, historian Joyce Tyldesley brings you eight lesser-known facts about Tutankhamun…

 Tutankhamun was originally named Tutankhaten.
 This name, which literally means “living image of the Aten”, reflected the fact that Tutankhaten’s parents worshipped a sun god known as “the Aten”.
 After a few years on the throne the young king changed his religion, abandoned the Aten, and started to worship the god Amun [who was revered as king of the gods].
 This caused him to change his name to Tutankhamun, or “living image of Amun”.